fossabot/operator-3/README.md

 > HINT: Your username and password are your Quay.io credentials authorized to the greymatterio organization.

-The operator will be running in a pod in the `gm-operator` namespace, and shortly after installation, the default Mesh CR described in `pkg/cuemodule/core/inputs.cue` will be automatically deployed.
+The operator will be running in a pod in the `gm-operator` namespace, and shortly after installation, the mesh described in the CUE from the target GitOps repository will be applied.

 That is all you need to do to launch the operator.
 Note that if you have the spire config flag set (in pkg/cuemodule/core/inputs.cue) then you will need to wait for the operator to insert the server-ca bootstrap certificates